 The cast iron classical handle on the other hand will transmit heat.
 If you cook on the stove top for a extended period of time, it will get hot.
 It resembles more of a traditional french skillet.
 I personally find that it flows better with copper cookware.
 The stainless steel on the signature series looks out of place and I never liked it.

 On the base of the handle, the name FALK is engraved.
-Older model seems to be missing this mark.
-You can distinguish between the two skillet based on that.
+Older model do not have their logo engraved.
+You can use this as a means of identifying vintage falk cookware.

 Is the Falk Vintage Model Inferior?

 With the logo being mentioned, I should note that I use to have both version of the pan.
-For whatever reason, when I measured the wall thickness, it is around .2-.3 mm thinnr.
+When I measured the wall thickness, it is around .2-.3 mm thinner.
 Which leads me to believe that the older model might be inferior in terms of thickness.
-In general, a lighter pan means that there is less heat that can be stored into the pan.
-If you really want the most copper possible, stick with the newer models.

 Falk Copper Frying Pan Shape